KDMV17/se_project_library/README.md

-# Project 1: Practicum Library
+# Practicum Coffee Shop

-The Practicum Library webpage is the first project in the Software Engineer program at Practicum.
-It was created using HTML and CSS, based on a design brief.
+This is the second project of the Web Development program at Practicum.
+It was created using HTML and CSS, based on the design brief.

 ## Project features

 - Semantic HTML5
 - Flexbox
 - Positioning
-- Vertical stacking with z-index
+- Flat BEM
+- A custom form
+- CSS animation and transform

+## Plan on improving the project

+Add your ideas here :)
+Thank you